seedubjay/seedubjay.github.io/interactive-problems.md

     </tbody>
 </table>

 _Note: A player's score is the maximum of their last 5 attempts to avoid lucky guesses.
-If any of these attempts were failed or left incomplete, the score will be omitted.
-(Feel free to run 5 games simultaneously to speed this process up.)_
+If any of these attempts were failed or left incomplete, the player's score will be omitted.
+(Feel free to run 5 games in parallel to speed up this process.)_